Last Updated: February 21, 2022

 Between 2019 and 2020, the number of freelancers in the UK increased in:

-- London and South East with decreases of 1% and 5%, respectively.
+- East Midlands and London with decreases of 18% and 16%, respectively.

 Comparison of UK Freelancers With Regular Jobs